-10. Its destruction was not deemed a criminal offense.
+10. The statue’s destruction was not deemed a criminal offense.

 The authorities chose not to criminally prosecute Toth for his destruction of the priceless work of art.
-However, a Rome court deemed him "a socially dangerous person," and committed the man to a mental hospital for two years.
+However, a Rome court deemed him “a socially dangerous person,” and committed the man to a mental health facility for two years.
 After he was released, Toth was deported.

 11. Its restoration was a matter of debate.

-When a work of art is damaged in this way, its exhibitors are forced to debate what's best—leaving it as it is (like Cleveland's The Thinker that was mangled in a bombing) or altering the original to restore it.
+When a work of art is damaged in this way, its exhibitors are forced to debate what's best—leaving it as it is (like Cleveland’s The Thinker, which was mangled in a bombing) or altering the original to restore it.
 The Vatican heard three arguments on this matter.